 There is no change in political freedoms in Estonia compared to the 2018 report.
-Overall, political rights and civil liberties are very well guaranteed, which is also reflected in the fact that Estonia continues to maintain the highest position compared to other post-Soviet countries in all main international democracy and freedoms rankings.95Estonia also belongs to the freest countries in the world in terms of press freedom96 and internet freedom.97
+Overall, political rights and civil liberties are very well guaranteed, which is also reflected in the fact that Estonia continues to maintain the highest position compared to other post-Soviet countries in all main international democracy and freedoms rankings.Estonia also belongs to the freest countries in the world in terms of press freedom and internet freedom.

 In early 2019, Estonia held parliamentary elections which were remarkable for several reasons.
 First, two new parties emerged shortly before the elections but failed to exceed the 5% threshold to enter the parliament.
 Estonia 200, a new liberal party consisting largely of previously politically unaligned members and engaging to some extent with ethnic Russian-speakers, was close to the threshold (4.4% of all votes); whereas Richness of Life, a new green party whose leader is the former chief of Estonian Free Party (now almost dissolved), remained firmly below (1.2%).
-Second, the 2019 election broke a record when 28% of all eligible voters cast their vote online.98 have been a period of adjustment, marred by several incidents with respect to personnel issues as well as policy decisions.
+Second, the 2019 election broke a record when 28% of all eligible voters cast their vote online.

+Third, in a somewhat unlikely turn of events, the post-election negotiations brought to power the coalition of the Estonian Center Party, Pro Patria and, for the first time, the populist far-right Estonian Conservative People's Party (EKRE), thus leaving the Reform Party (the winner of the elections) in opposition.
+The first six months of the new government have been a period of adjustment, marred by several incidents with respect to personnel issues as well as policy decisions.
 For example, the most recent occasion to spark controversy among the Estonian public was the release of the Minister of Rural Affairs Mart Jarvik (EKRE) from office following an inquiry which revealed that he had exceeded his authority in his domain of responsibility.
 As part of the political deal struck in the coalition, the Secretary General of the respective Ministry who had informed both the police as well as the press about the inconsistencies in Jarvik's actions, was also released from office, the formal reason being the "lack of cooperation" with the Minister.
 This incident has raised some concerns about the freedom of speech and action of civil servants, as well as about the potential emergence of politicization of officials in Estonia.99 However, at the time of writing, it is too early for a more substantial assessment of the new government's performance on a broader scale.
 In addition, given that media has been diligent in exposing various cases of misinformation and conflicts of interest in politics and business, there is no basis for concern over the freedom of press.